oleng/hugo_github/content/blog/google-api-library-explained.md

 draft: false
 ---

-The purpose of this short explanation is an attempt to maintain a self reminder in the form of central bookmark on important (relevant) links that reflects their most current state on Python library for Google services, as they have somewhat complex to navigate sites for official libraries.
+The purpose of this short explanation is an attempt a brain dump, to maintain bookmarks of relevant links that reflects most current state of Google's Python client libraries for their services, as they have somewhat complex to navigate sites for official libraries.
 Not as unusable as Microsoft or several other dinosaur companies, but enough to waste non trivial amount of time.

+This also serves as a rant post, at time with profanities, since I think they didn't care to actually give developers enjoyable experience in client library matters.
-In the past I've encountered period of limbo, around 2017 to early 2019, where few of their client library were stuck in a state of deprecation without clear direction on what that means for users.
+I've encountered period of limbo, around 2017 to early 2019, where few of their client libraries were stuck in a state of deprecation without clear direction on what that means for users.
-This sounds like it was not a big deal except I found this out when I needed OAuth library, which cost me days of sorting out confusing, conflicting informations given in their developer guides and the library package documentation site.
+It might not sounds like a big deal, except I found this out because I needed their [OAuth library](https://oauth2client.readthedocs.io/), a key point into their services.
+The informations I could found were conflicting each other, there was more than one third party libraries built to fill the gap that OAuth and Google created with their lack of clarity and was confusing af at some point because links formed circular loop.
+It cost me days of sorting out informations from guides and the documentation sites.
+I ended up using `requests-oauthlib`.

 They're also infamous for killing products _and_ changing brands, and it seems to me they only started to make an effort for streamlined, unified libraries & documentations in recent few years (at least for Python libraries), as there are still some old tutorials & guides on their pages that are not updated yet, which can mislead users.

 Figuring out their ins & out haven't been fun, I found re-learning is even less fun.
-So I'm brain dumping it here since I immensely dislike having to browse & read massive enterprise pages full of vague lingos just to figure out vague Java method procedures that they're using as backend.
+I immensely dislike having to browse & read pages full of vague lingos just to figure out vague Java method procedures that they're using as backend.

 At the risk of oversimplifying their product line (I'm totally fine with that), basically they have two suites for two levels of users/client, Google Cloud and G Suite.